Author: Fran Falkin

 Continue on Hwy.
 1 about 25 miles to Big Sur, one of America's most beautiful spots.
 Drive slowly and carefully here as the road twists and turns, offering spectacular sights of the sea and the cliffs.
 Don't even consider swimming, as the currents here are treacherous.
 Local artisans and authors sell their works in village shops in Big Sur Village south of Andrew Molera State Park where you can hike or go horseback riding.
 At Pfeiffer Big Sur State Park you can hike and picnic amid the southernmost region of the famed coastal redwoods.
 The 1006-acre park includes campsites and trailer facilities as well as swimming, fishing, and hiking areas.

-This road trip's historic highlight just 64 miles south is in San Simeon.
+Around this point, the Highway 1 Discovery Route in San Luis Obispo County begins, with its own helpful CA Route 1 planning website for family travelers.
+This road's historic highlight just 64 miles south is in San Simeon.
 Hearst Castle, William Randolph Hearst's 165-room estate, is filled with art treasures from Spain, Italy, France, Greece, England, and Egypt.
-Newspaper magnate Hearst spent millions erecting the fantastic structure, five-and-one-half miles up the hill from Hwy.
+Newspaper magnate Hearst spent millions erecting the fantastic structure, 5.5 miles up the hill from Hwy.
 1. His family presented this medieval-like Shangri-la and its unbelievable riches to the state in 1958 for public exhibition.
 Fun, gossipy tours of the castle and grounds, where Mr. Hearst entertained movie stars and business tycoons, are ranger-led and enjoyable for school-age kids and older; reservations are strongly recommended as this is one of the most popular tourist destinations in California.
+For a rare and special treat, Hearst Castle is doing a semi-private, two-hour tour (from Sept.
+17-Oct.
+31, 2016 and May 1-June 30, 2017; $100 by reservation only) for art lovers called the "Art of San Simeon."
+Learn how and where Hearst acquired his beautiful collection of paintings, tapestries, sculptures, antiquities, and furniture and visit never before open parts of the home.

 Slightly further south is Cambria, another artists' colony, nestled in a pine tree-lined valley, filled with quaint inns, restaurants, art galleries and shops, including some that kids will want to explore.
 Beachcombers can find semiprecious jade and jasper, agates and moonstones, shells, and petrified wood at Moonstore Beach and Shamel Park.
 The area is popular with surf-anglers and board-surfers; inexpensive motels line the route.
 A 30-mile side trip from Cambria on Santa Rosa Creek Scenic Drive will take you to Paso Robles and the Central Coast wine country.
 Or you can return to Hwy.
 1, past tiny Harmony and travel south to Cayucos-by-the-Sea, a Swiss dairy and Portuguese fishing community, noted for its long fishing wharf and the gentle waters of Estero Bay.